rust-lang/book/src/ch15-02-deref.md

 Rust’s _deref coercion_ feature and how it lets us work with either references or smart pointers.

-> Note: There’s one big difference between the `MyBox<T>` type we’re about to
-> build and the real `Box<T>`: our version will not store its data on the heap.
-> We are focusing this example on `Deref`, so where the data is actually stored
-> is less important than the pointer-like behavior.

 <!-- Old links, do not remove -->

 <a id="following-the-pointer-to-the-value-with-the-dereference-operator"></a>